 You may have heard the popular poker adage “playing within your bankroll.”
 This phrase can mean two things:

 As we all know, there is a lot of variance in poker.
-Sometimes everything goes right and we feel like geniuses, and other times everything goes wrong and our opponents hit every flush draw against us.
+Sometimes everything goes right, and we feel like geniuses, and other times, everything goes wrong, and our opponents hit every flush draw against us.
 So it’s important that our bankroll can handle these common fluctuations (also known as variance).

 The common rule for NL cash game players is 20BI.
 So if you play $1/$2 live cash games and buy in for 100bb, or $200, then you should have a bankroll of at least $4,000.
 And if you play $25NL on online and buy-in for 100bb then you should have a bankroll of at least $500.
 This rule ensures that you never buy-in at the table for more than 5% of your bankroll.

 Do you shy away from the math even though you know it would help you play better poker?
-If yes, this workbook will help you memorize the key formulas, internalize the calculations, and build your intuition to make better decisions at the table.
+If yes, this workbook will help you memorize the key formulas, internalize the calculations, and build your intuition to make better decisions at the table.Get the full-color ebook with 1,500+ questions and a complete answer key today.

 The idea is to have a big enough bankroll to withstand typical poker variance and lower your risk of ruin (aka risk of going broke).
 Now for a recreational player, this isn’t as big of a deal.
 If you play poker as a hobby you can always add to your bankroll later with paychecks and savings.
 And if you play as a hobby you don’t fully depend on poker winnings to support you.

 Professional poker players on the other hand, ones who make most or all of their income from playing, will want much larger bankrolls.
 This is because they will take from their bankroll to pay their bills, they want an emergency fund in case things go wrong, and it’s really hard to play poker is you don’t have any money!
-And even moreso for professional online players who playing lots of tables and can easily have 20+ buy-ins spread across all of their games.
+And even more so for professional online players who play lots of tables and can easily have 20+ buy-ins spread across all of their games.

-For professional players I usually suggest closer to 50BI for live play and closer to 100BI for multitabling online.
-It’s conservative, but better safe than sorry when your monetary livelihood depends on it.
+For professional players, I usually suggest closer to 50BI for live play and closer to 100BI for multitabling online.
+It’s conservative but better safe than sorry when your monetary livelihood depends on it.

 The other aspect of “playing within your bankroll” is playing a level that your bankroll AND skills support.
 Just because you are a recreational player with $10k in the bank doesn’t necessarily mean you should be playing $400NL online.
-Sure you have 25BI for it, more than the 20BI minimum, but if you can’t beat $400NL, what’s the point?
+Sure, you have 25BI for it, more than the 20BI minimum, but if you can’t beat $400NL, what’s the point?

 You’d be better off playing a smaller game that you have positive expected value in than playing a higher game that you’d lose in…even if your bankroll would allow you to play it.
 All of this talk about bankroll management assumes that you are a winning player.
 If someone is a losing player, making tons of common poker mistakes, then BRM would only prolong the time until they are broke.